The Film Lives On: Plot

 The setting is 1950s Japan and young Musashi Miyamoto has come to Tokyo with visions of becoming a manga filmmaker.
 When he visits a manga filmmaking studio, he meets veteran manga filmmaker Matsuma Dan.
 Musashi shows Matsuma his work, but is quickly dismissed by Matsuma who claims his work lacks "vitality" in its movements.

 Disappointed, Musashi doesn't give up and continues to practice the art of manga filmmaking.
 While in Tokyo, he meets Kojiro Sasaki, another young boy yearning to be a manga filmmaker.
-The two become friends almost instantly.
-However, after a quarrel, they split up and become fierce rivals to see who can make it in the manga filmmaking business.
+The two become friends almost instantly, but after a quarrel, they split up and become fierce rivals to see who can make it in the manga filmmaking business.

 More trouble falls on Musashi when he runs afoul of a Yakuza family in Tokyo.
 He meets a beautiful young girl named Otsu, but as fate would have it, she is the daughter of a Yakuza family's leader.
 As payback, the yakuza members burn Musashi's 50,000 manga film cells, destroy his movie making equipment, and damage his eyes in the process.

 Hurt and beaten, Musashi still finds the strength to move on.
 Thinking of his beloved horse, Ao, back in his hometown, Musashi begins anew with his manga films by making ones about Ao.